rakshith95/projective_synchronization.jl/README.md

 # projective_synchronization.jl
-Julia code for Projective Synchronization
+Julia code for Synchronization of Projective Transformations, based on "..."

-#TODO:
-1. Method to find best anchor, update order from graph topology OR invariance to them
-2.